BIDS/repro-case-studies/case-studies/khinsen.md

 Correspondingly, the state of the project consists of

- - a repository under version control, which tracks the changes to the items as the project advances
+ - a repository under version control, which tracks the changes to the "human input" items as the project advances
  - an ActivePaper file, which stores the current state of all data items and the dependency graph

 There are two variants of a refinement step: adding a new script or parameter, and modifying existing scripts and parameters.
 The first kind, which extends the data flow graph, consists of the following user actions: